 The Road Editor is a Bee Plus / Beemium feature that gives you an interface for making very specific changes to your road.
-While Take a Break lets you change the rate temporarily retroratchet lets you immediately make the road jump closer to your data, and you can use the road dial to change the rate more permanently, the Road Editor lets you do all of those things in one tool, and with a lot more precision!
+Take a Break lets you change the rate temporarily, ratcheting lets you immediately make the road jump closer to your data, and you can use the road dial to change the rate more permanently.
+The Road Editor lets you do all of those things in one tool, and with a lot more precision!

 Reading the Road Editor